Kometa-Team/Kometa/docs/config/myanimelist.md

     MyAnimeList may have specific requirements for any value shown below, which may change over time, so refer to the form at MyAnimeList in the event that any of these example values do not work.

 1. [Click here to create a MyAnimeList API application.](https://myanimelist.net/apiconfig/create)
 2. Enter an `App Name` for the application; for example, `Kometa`.
-This name is arbitrary and can be whatever you wish as long as it meets MyAnimeList requirements
+This name is arbitrary and can be whatever you wish as long as it meets MyAnimeList requirements.
 3. Select `web` for `App Type`.
 4. Enter an `App Description` for the application; for example, `Kometa manages metadata and collections on Plex servers`.
 This description is arbitrary and can be whatever you wish as long as it meets MyAnimeList requirements.
 5. Enter `http://localhost/` for `App Redirect URL`.